thibaultdvx/tuto-doc/docs/tutorial/configure.rst

 Change the theme
 ----------------

-We will try to substitute the basic with a prettier one.
+We will try to substitute the basic theme with a prettier one.
 We choose the `furo theme <https://github.com/pradyunsg/furo>`_.

 First, we need to install it: